Skip to main content

 Caller API Keys

-In this guide, you will create a caller API key and allow it to use one or more model aliases.
+In this guide, you will create a caller API key, allow it to use one or more model aliases, and configure its lifecycle.

 Caller API keys authenticate applications on the proxy API.
 They are separate from the admin key used for management requests.
 Applications send the plaintext caller API key to AISIX, and AISIX stores only the SHA-256 hash in the API key resource.